maarxx/InjuryNotifier/README.md

 # How to Update

+First and foremost, please note that I never test updating mods on older saved games.
+You can try it, but please assume that a new game might always be necessary.

+I also don't explicitly test whether the mod can be disabled on an existing game.
+Please also assume that a new game might always be necessary.

+With that out of the way:

 Updating is just deleting the previous version of the mod and then installing a new version.

 So again, assuming default installation directories on a Windows system, you'll want to delete the same folder that you added during installation, which probably looks something like: